kflemming30/6505-Project/README.md

 - Addressing temporal changes in socioeconomic factors and reviews.

 ### Expected Results
-- Higher ratings in areas with higher cost of living, warmer climates, suburban settings, proximity to beaches, and newer houses.
+- Higher ratings in areas with higher cost of living, warmer climates, suburban settings, and newer houses.
 - Lower ratings in lower-income areas and those with higher crime rates.

 ### Conclusion